Not all ice dams need to be removed

 Ice dams that are small that form along the edge of a roof and are not causing pooling or leaking through the shingles may not need to be removed.
 If you have lived in your home for a while, you probably know the areas of your roof that are prone to leaking or ice dam related problems.
 If you have done all you can with insulation, ventilation, and gap sealing, then focusing on snow removal in these areas is important.

-If you are new to your home or are experiencing ice dams for the first time, the following is what you should look for:
+If you are new to your home or are experiencing ice dams for the first time, look for the following:

 - Identify where icicles and ice along your roof is forming.
 If you can, safely remove the snow above these areas.
 These are the areas to watch both inside and outside of your home.